6thsolution/ApexNLP/README.md

 - [License](#license)

 ## Overview
 There are many date/time parsers like [natty](https://natty.joestelmach.com) or [chrono](https://github.com/wanasit/chrono).
 But ApexNLP is not another date/time parser, It is an event parser with some NLP tasks which helps you to easily create a calendar Event.
-It support most event formats from simple to complex:
+It support most event formats from simple to complex such as:
+- Family Dine Out on the 2nd Friday of every month at 6-9p
+- Meet John on monday at Mall
+- Tennis on Mondays, Tuesdays, Fridays at 10
+- Paying bills day repeat on the 3rd Tuesday of each month
+- Piano lessons Tuesdays and Thursdays at 5-6pm from 1/21 to 2/23
+- Meeting with John tomorrow every day until 12.10.2018"

+Here are some sample outputs:

-For example, this event `Lunch at noon for 30 minutes` will convert to:
+**input sentence:** `Lunch at noon for 30 minutes`

+**event response:**

 ```javascript
 {
   "title" : "Lunch",